This integration requires a QuickBooks Online Plus or Advanced subscription

-- If you'd like your sales totals broken down by product type, make sure your products have product types set in Retail POS.
+- If you'd like your sales totals broken down by product category, make sure your products have product categories set in Retail POS.

 - If you'd like discounts to be mapped to a different item, create a Discounts item in QuickBooks Online

-- Set up a corresponding product or service item in QuickBooks Online for each product type you have in Retail POS.
+- Set up a corresponding product or service item in QuickBooks Online for each product category you have in Retail POS.

 - Setup a store credit/gift card liability expense and liability account in QuickBooks Online.